Health Benefits Of Inversions In Yoga, & How To To Them

 I practise headstand and shoulder stand every day.
 There is nothing quite like the feeling that comes as a result of inverting.

-So, for a start, a yoga inversion is defined as when the head is lower than your heart.
+For a start, see more about how a yoga inversion is defined as when the head is lower than your heart.

 yoga inversion trainer